yijun-tang/python_homework/README.md

 ## Setup Env

-You should install python first if there is no python 3.x installation.
+You should install python first if there is no python 3.9 or higher installation.
 See more details on Python Offcial site.

 Switch to your virtual environment of python, or create a new one:
 ```sh